dawnshue/zoukmoves/README.md

 Keeping track of zouk moves

 **New moves for future practices:**
-- Evelyn/Xandy: spiral with only arm/elbow connection http://youtu.be/ITRCYkFMqfk?t=289s
 - Bruno/Fae: turns with change of place http://youtu.be/OuwQNoIE_jo?t=141s
 - Lucas/Carol: side chicote https://youtu.be/uZAknlqRPCE?t=32
 - Lucas/Carol: roast chicken with arms https://youtu.be/uZAknlqRPCE?t=63